nealsonS/eTA_LLM_Chatbot/lab5_p2/README.md

 Script Brief Overview:

-This is for Part 2.
-Please scroll down to see information about Part 1 Scripts
+(This is for Part 2.
+Please scroll down to see information about Part 1 Scripts.)

 Part 2 Scripts
+Please download

-### pdf_extraction.py
+### my-app
+In your terminal, run the following
+	npm create ol-app my-app
+	cd my-app
+	npm start

 Part 1 Scripts